 Begun as a “program” in 1998, AIIS established a minor in 2003, and inaugurated a major concentration with the Department of American Studies in 2008.

 Outstanding graduate programs in American Studies, Anthropology, Art, English, Folklore, History, Linguistics, and Romance Languages and Literatures complement our excellence at the undergraduate level.

-AIIS collaborates with the UNC American Indian Center on a variety of activities and programs–including the Elder-In-Residence Program, annual Michael D. Green Lecture, and Carolina Seminar in American Indian Studies–and is supportive of the Research Laboratories of Archaeology at UNC.
+AIIS collaborates with the UNC American Indian Center on a variety of activities and programs–including the Elder-In-Residence Program, annual Michael D. Green Lecture, and Carolina Seminar in American Indian and Indigenous Studies–and is supportive of the Research Laboratories of Archaeology at UNC.